Releases

 Stable Release Cadence

-We strongly recommend that users of the Panfactum stack update at least once a year.
+We strongly recommend that users of the Panfactum framework update to new stable release channels within three months.

 We strongly recommend that patch versions of the Panfactum stack are applied immediately.
 We only create new patches if there are significant fixes for bugs or security vulnerabilities.

 We endeavor to never introduce breaking changes in patches.
-If a fix requires breaking functionality, we will cut a new major release.
+If a fix requires breaking functionality, we will cut a new stable release channel.